The Life of a Digital Nomad

 Habits for healthy relationships

 Being connected to others is crucial for our happiness.[7]
-Keeping strong connections with your family, friends, and your significant other can radically reshape how you view the world.
+Keeping strong connections with your family, friends, and significant other can radically reshape how you view the world.

 These are the top 30 healthy habits that can strengthen your bonds with the people who matter most in your life: